Search

 The Novel and the Shifting Sands of Genre

-To help you write your book, Margaret Atwood explains how the genre is constantly changing and that you should focus on storytelling in spite of what the genre is.
+To help you write your book, Margaret Atwood explains how the genre is constantly changing and that you should focus on storytelling despite what the genre is.

 Essentially, it is about how the genre of the story doesn’t matter immediately.